msdkarimi/Segment-Everything-Everywhere-All-At-Once/README.md

 ### 1-1 Language

 - The language architecture comprises a transformer model that employs CLIP as its tokenizer.
 Its primary function is to calculate embeddings for sentences related to grounding tasks and determine the similarity between a provided visual embedding (such as a combination of image features and grounding sentence) and the embeddings of each class.
 These class embeddings could represent either the class name or a sentence created through prompt engineering, mirroring the similarity computation process found in CLIP.<br>
-- In original SEEM language encoder is kept frozen.
+- SEEM adopts the Unified Contrastive Learning as language encoder, the weight of the model is frozen in SEEM

 ### 1-2 Vision